 Figure 6: Quantum circuit for the full complete quantum repeater, implementing Bennett's purification protocol just before the swapping protocol stage.

 Alice's and Bob's Bell pairs are first generated.
 One qubit from each Bell pair gets transmitted to Alice and Bob through a classical channel.
 The remaining qubits from each Bell pair get transmitted through a classical channel to quantum memory devices found on the quantum repeater.
 The transmission of these qubits is emulated using SWAP gates.
-Through heralding, a classical message is sent to the repeater indicating that Alice's and Bob's qubits are ready for swapping.
+Through heralding [8], [23], a classical signal is sent to the repeater indicating that Alice's and Bob's qubits in memory are ready for swapping [24].
 The heralding helps to synchronize the swapping protocol.
 The qubits in the quantum memory devices get transmitted to their respective quantum channels, ready for swapping.
 This transmission is again represented by SWAP gates.
-In this circuit in Fig. 5, Deutsch's purification protocol is done just before swapping.
-Thereafter entanglement swapping protocol is done.
-Finally, Alice's and Bob's qubits are measured out in the Bell basis.
+As illustrated in Fig. 5, Deutsch's purification protocol is executed just before executing entanglement swapping.
+Finally, Alice’s and Bob’s qubits undergo Bell-state measurement.
 The presented circuit architecture provides a real-world implementation of the quantum repeater protocol.
 We used it to investigate our remaining objectives regarding purification strategies and optimization schemes.

 3.2 Purification Strategy

 Identifying an optimum purification strategy for near-term quantum repeaters means better efficiency of operation of future practical quantum repeaters.
-In total, four purification strategies were used in the simulations.
+This is testament in approaches such as the nested purification strategy, which has been experimentally demonstrated to effectively minimise unwanted noise during entanglement swapping, yielding high-fidelity entangled states [25], [26].

+In this study, three purification strategies were explored in the simulations.
+The strategies differ on the application stage of the purification protocol.
+These strategies are: (1) post swap, performs purification after each entanglement swapping protocol; (2) repeated post swap, performs successive iterative purification instances after each entanglement swapping protocol (with three instances in our simulations); and (3) pre-and-post swap, alternating purification before and after an entanglement swapping protocol.

 The simulations were exclusively conducted using Deutsch's purification protocol, under the assumption that the outcomes would exhibit similarity across various purification protocols.
 This allows for variation of only the purification stage while keeping other aspects constant.

-Post Bell-pair production purification strategy.
-Performs purification after Bell-pairs are created.

-Post swap purification strategy.
-Performs purification after every entanglement swapping protocol.

-Repeated post swap purification strategy.
-Performs several purification instances successively after every entanglement swapping protocol.
-In our simulations, we set our number of instances to two.

-Pre and post swap purification strategy.
-Performs purification in an alternating manner, that is before and after an entanglement swapping protocol.

-The experimental simulations were only conducted using Deutsch's purification protocol.
-This assumed that the results would be similar with any other purification protocol since only the stage at which purification was conducted was being varied.

-Qiskit provides a noise model module that we used to create a simplified approximate noise model based on the properties of real quantum computer devices.
-The errors due to the noise model are sufficient to emulate real world errors.